Audiology Clinic Answering Service

 It gathers patient status, symptoms, device status, referral source, insurance or financing question, preferred time, communication needs, and whether a clinician must review the case.

 Simple appointments move toward the schedule.
-Repairs, urgent symptoms, pediatric concerns, balance issues, medical red flags, and complex device questions route with context instead of a vague voicemail.
+Repairs, urgent symptoms, pediatric concerns, balance issues, medical red flags, and complex device questions go to staff with context instead of a vague voicemail.

 Calls It Handles